bytebase/bytebase/quickstart/README.md

     ![](./assets/gitlab-03.png)

-    Follow the tips on bytebase page to add application.
+    Follow the tips on Bytebase page to add application.

     ![](./assets/gitlab-04.png)